OISF/suricata-verify/README.md

 - Create a directory that is the name of the new test.

+  If you want a test to run in IPS mode, add `ips` to the test name this will make `--simulate-ips` command-line argument be passed when the test is run.

 - Copy a single pcap file into the test directory.
 It must end in ".pcap".